Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 maximum values for the "maximum tilt" setting.
 Here, we are only interested in the "current" value of this setting.

-Let's practice!
-First, reset the simulation (Ctrl+R inside the Sphinx GUI).
+Let's get down to some practice!
+First, reset the simulation (``sphinx-cli action -m world fwman world_reset_all`` in a terminal).

-Create the following python ``maxtiltget.py`` script somewhere in your home directory:
+Create the following Python ``maxtiltget.py`` script somewhere in your home directory:

 .. literalinclude:: examples/maxtiltget.py
     :language: python